 Falling into the same category as the Osprey Eja above, the Gregory Facet toes the line between the all-around and ultralight categories with a best-of-both-worlds design.
 If you’re accustomed to a traditional backpack but want to dip into the UL world, this is one of the best places to start.
 At just 2 pounds 8.8 ounces (for a size small), the Facet is lightweight—albeit not quite ultralight—but still retains many of the features we expect in a feature-rich pack, including a suspended mesh backpanel, removable lid, and molded zipper pulls for easy access to the hipbelt pockets and lid.
 For weekend warriors or long-distance thru-hikers who want that extra level of comfort and convenience, the Gregory is a really solid option.

 In our testing, we actually preferred the Facet to the Eja—the Gregory is more streamlined (the Osprey felt overly bulky at the lumbar), and its exterior is sleeker with fewer external straps.
 It doesn’t hurt that it’s $10 less and a few ounces lighter, too.
-But the Facet has one big flaw: It lacks a torso length adjustment, which isn't a huge ding when compared to ultralight packs but it is a shortcoming compared to the Eja.
+But the Facet has one big flaw: It lacks a torso length adjustment, which isn't a huge ding when compared to ultralight packs but is a shortcoming compared to the Eja.
 Another (entirely subjective) complaint is the Facet's dull gray colorway, which is currently the only option that Gregory offers.
 Gripes aside, if the Facet fits (it’s available in three sizes), it’s an excellent option for backpackers looking to save weight without committing to a true UL design.

-Read more: Granite Gear Facet 55 review
+Read more: Gregory Facet 55 review

 See the Gregory Facet 55